rivue/Gamified-Study-Tool/README.md

     ✅ implement "feedback" tab (note: requires email oath, and email domain and possibly twitter and stuff as well) ✅ change CORS(origins="*") to the actual frontend url in app.py ✅ add auto deploy for github ci/cd
+    ✅ add light / dark mode switcher to settings (it already exists)

 RESOURCES: